Ishmaeel/toggle-scope/README.md

 * If you get a conflict with `ui_keybinding.xml` you will have to merge the changes yourself.

 # But Why?
-This addon provides a new keybinding (`Toggle Scope`) to the settings menu under weapons section.
+This addon provides a new keybinding (`Toggle Scope`) in the settings menu under weapons section.
 Pressing this key while holding a weapon will quickly attach the *first* compatible scope from your inventory.

 If the weapon already has a scope attached, it will be removed and remembered as the "preferred" scope for that weapon.
-If your favorite scope is not picked, just attach it first manually and the addon will honor your preference from then on.
+Double-tap the toggle button to quickly switch to the *next* compatible scope.

-The addon will also remember the last firing mode before attaching/detaching the scope, so you will not have to fumble with the fire mode switcher during a firefight.
+The addon will try to preserve the current firing mode, so you will not have to fumble with it during a firefight.

-Now with a workaround for the engine bug that causes the weapon from the secondary slot to be unequipped upon scope change.

-Also, scopes on weapons with multiple scope types can now be changed quickly via drag/drop or doubleclick from the inventory, without first detaching the current scope.
+It is also possible to quickly swap or cycle supported scopes without first detaching the current scope.

+Last but not least, you can now drag a scope onto an already-scoped weapon without having to remove the existing scope first.

+# Changelog
+* **0.1** Initial version.
+* **1.0** Fixed secondary weapon unequipping bug.
+* **1.1** Fixed the toggle issue with Groza, Galil, K98, Mosin, SKS, SVT40 and Type63.
+* **1.2** Added *"swap"*: Enabled quickly changing to a new scope without detaching the current one.
+* **1.3** Fixed secondary weapon unequipping bug during manual *swap*.
+(Unreleased)
+* **1.4** Added *"cycle"*: Double-tap toggle button to quickly *cycle* to the next compatible scope in inventory.

 # Special Thanks
 RazorShultz, RavenAscendant, Big Angry Negro, SparksTheUnicorn, Lucy.xr